 Craven, Saskatchewan, Canada

 The Red Pony Stands® Ojibwe Horse Sanctuary is a Lac La Croix Indigenous Pony-specific breeding and research facility that is not open to the public.
-However, we are available by appointment only exclusively to our NAHT partners, researchers, sponsors/donors, and prospective caretakers.
+However, we are available by appointment only exclusively to our North American Horse Trail (NAHT) partners, researchers, sponsors/donors, and prospective caretakers.